 Psychotherapy and Counselling near Victoria

 Here I have a small private counselling and psychotherapy practice and I also do some psychotherapeutic work for charities, alongside my job as a Vicar at St Peter's Church, near Victoria.
-I see private clients at Calmer Clinics at Dolphin Square, Pimlico on Wednesdays, and at St Peter's at other times.
+I see private clients at Calmer Clinics at Dolphin Square, Pimlico on Wednesdays, and in (or online from) from my study at St Peter's at some other times.
 I am a registered member of the BACP, I have regular supervision and maintain ongoing professional development training.

 BSc Economics (Social Anthropology) - London School of Economics

 Cert Theology for Theology Graduates - Oxford University

 Certificate, Diploma and Masters in Psychodynamic Studies - Oxford University